-- Rule 1: Children looked after and children who were previously looked after but ceased to be so because they were adopted (or became subject to a child arrangements order or a special guardianship order)1. - Rule 2: Medical or Social: Children for whom it can be demonstrated that they have a particular medical or social need to go to the school1.
-This includes children previously from abroad who were cared for by the state because he or she would not otherwise have been cared for adequately and subsequently adopted.

-A Panel of Hertfordshire County Council (HCC) Officers acting on behalf of the Trust will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.
-The evidence must relate specifically to the school applied for under Rule 2 and must clearly demonstrate why it is the only school that can meet the child's needs.

-- Rule 3: Not used. - Rule 4: Sibling: Children who have a sibling on the roll of the school at the time of application1.
-This applies to reception through to Year 6. - Rule 5: Nearest School: Children for whom it is their nearest school or academy.
+- Rule 1: Children looked after and children who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted or became subject to a child arrangements order1 or a special guardianship order2. - Rule 2: Medical or Social: Children for whom it can be demonstrated that they have a particular medical or social need to go to the school. - A Panel of Hertfordshire County Council (HCC) Officers acting on behalf of the Trust will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.
+The evidence must relate specifically to the school applied for under Rule 2 and must clearly demonstrate why it is the only school that can meet the child's needs. - Rule 3: Sibling: Children who have a sibling on the roll of the school at the time of application1.
+This applies to reception through to Year 6. - Rule 4: Nearest School: Children for whom it is their nearest school or academy.